 $ ssh -M -S /tmp/ssh-control-socket user1@remote-server1 "cat /path/to/file" | ssh -S /tmp/ssh-control-socket user2@remote-server2 "cat >/path/to/destination"

-Because the master control socket is already established, the command can reuse the existing SSH connection, which can significantly speed up the transfer and reduce the load on the remote servers.
+Because the master control socket is already established, the command can reuse the existing SSH connection, significantly speeding up the transfer and reducing the load on the remote servers.

 Example 3: Transferring a File Between Two Remote Servers via a Third Remote Server